 After Juilliard, she entered Columbia University where she earned Bachelor and Master’s degrees in 1947 and 1948, respectively.
 Over the course of her adult life Overton was employed by the NAACP, the Democratic National Committee and the Community Church of New York City.

-Carrie Burton Overton died in New York City in December, 1975.
-She should be remembered for the way she persevered in the face of early poverty and discrimination.
+Carrie Burton Overton died in New York City in December, 1975 at the age of 87.
+Overton should be remembered for the way she persevered in the face of early poverty and discrimination.
 She tied her accomplishments to her upbringing in Laramie.
 In a 1942 letter to the Laramie Daily Boomerang, she said, “In all these things I have tried to repay the good people of Laramie for the faith they had in me.”